 Notice that gerund phrases usually include prepositions (about, at, but, by, for, from, in, into, of, on, onto, since, to, until, upon, with).

 Can you believe how often we use gerunds in our everyday language?
 Yet, they're the somewhat mysterious members of the family.
-They're interesting, too, because they give the impression of a verb, but they're always acting as nouns.
-Let's have some fun with gerunds and keep tabs on just how often they appear in our everyday language.
+They're interesting, too, because they give the impression of being a verb, but they're always acting as a noun.
+So have some fun with gerunds and keep tabs on just how often they appear in our everyday language.
 Spotting gerunds can be your new favorite activity!

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!